nla-group/ABBAj.jl/README.md

 ![Reconstruction](docs/src/demo.png)

 ## Julia ABBA VS Python ABBA
-We run ABBAj and ABBA in 100 random samples and each sample with 5000 noises generated from normal distribution by specifying the number of symbols at 100, 1000, respectively.
+We run `ABBAj` and Python ABBA in 100 random samples and each sample with 5000 noises generated from normal distribution by specifying the number of symbols at 100, 1000, respectively.

 The comparison of root-mean-square deviation :
 ![RMSE](docs/src/MSE.png)